christophihl/startupengineer/content/_repos/dat_sci/02_intro_tv.md

 <figcaption>Click on the images to get more information about the packages and their functions.</figcaption>
 </figure>

 There are a handful of other packages that are not in the tidyverse, but are tidyverse-adjacent.
-They are very useful for importing data from other sources:
+They are very useful for importing data from other sources (we will use them in the next session):

 * [jsonlite](https://github.com/jeroen/jsonlite#jsonlite) for JSON.
 * [xml2](https://github.com/r-lib/xml2) for XML.